-Yael illah is a devotional musician, liturgist, emerging Kohenet / Hebrew priestess and lover of love.
+Yael Schonzeit is a devotional musician, liturgist, ordained Kohenet Hebrew priestess and lover of love.
 She is committed to the ancient power of art to transform and shape our lives.
 She sings and prays in multiple spiritual traditions and offers healing music to individuals and communities.
 She also crafts drums and leads drum-birthing ceremonies.
 Inspired by the gifts and challenges of her Orthodox Jewish upbringing, Yael is dedicated to cultivating spiritual community and practice that is dynamic, embodied, feminist, earth reverent and counter-oppressive.
 She supports spiritual seekers in cultivating relationship with themselves, life and the Divine.
 Yael lives in Ohlone Territory, known as the SF Bay Area where she priestesses at the intersections of spirit, art, healing and ancestral memory.
 Yael has a Bachelors in Social Work from New York University and is currently pursuing a Masters in Divinity at Starr King School for the Ministry, a multi-religious progressive theological seminary at the GTU.

 Skin And Tree